Site map :: Text size: A A A

 Progressive Supranuclear Palsy (PSP Europe) Association

 The Progressive Supranuclear Palsy Association supports people with PSP and the closely related condition Cortico Basal Degeneration (CBD) across Scotland.
 We provide a comprehensive carer’s information pack, support groups and open meetings.
-The PSP has a website, a discussion forum and offers information and teaching sessions to health professionals.
+The PSP has a telephone helpline 0300 0110 122.
+On the website is a discussion forum and offers information and teaching sessions to health professionals.
 A telephone helpline is available to our PSP/CBD Specialist Care Adviser David Mills, on 01573 224 534.

 Maryhill